 It was when I was singing the praises of a certain £6 product that had converted me to eye creams that I took the time to actually take a proper look at my bathroom beauty stash.
-Upon which I realised just how many other products from the same brand had a permanent home in my skincare rotation.
+Upon doing so, I realised just how many other products from the same brand had a permanent home in my skincare rotation.

 Admittedly, if you aren't already clued about the ingredients you should be putting on your face, The Ordinary can feel a little overwhelming at first.
 But with a little research into your skin concerns and needs, it's a great affordable beauty brand to get on board with.

-For reference, my skin is combination, prone to regular hormonal breakouts, has dehydrated patches around my nose and chin, and is starting to show those early signs of ageing in the form of some very small (but definitely present) fine lines around my eyes—and The Ordinary offers up products that suit all of my very specific skin needs.
+For reference, my skin is combination, is prone to regular hormonal breakouts, has dehydrated patches around my nose and chin, and is starting to show those early signs of ageing in the form of some very small (but definitely present) fine lines around my eyes.
+The Ordinary offers up products that suit all of my very specific skin needs.

-Keep scrolling to shop my favourite products from The Ordinary, along with advice on what skin concerns they'll solve and how to use them.
+Keep scrolling to shop my favourite products from The Ordinary along with advice on what skin concerns they'll solve and how to use them.

-Who should use it: People with oily skin who are prone to breakouts.
+Who should use it: people with oily skin who are prone to breakouts

 If I could only pick one product to recommend from The Ordinary, it would be this.
-Niacinamide is something of a wonder ingredient when it comes to congested skin, as it manages to both calm inflammation and reduces blemish-causing bacteria while improving your skin's moisture retention so it won't feel dried out.
+Niacinamide is something of a wonder ingredient when it comes to congested skin, as it manages to calm inflammation and reduce blemish-causing bacteria while improving your skin's moisture retention so it won't feel dried out.
 The addition of zinc helps to repair any skin damage and boost collagen for plump, healthier-looking skin.
 I apply it to clean skin (before my moisturiser) on days when I have a major breakout and want to calm down blemishes fast.

-Who should use it: People who have puffy under-eyes and hate traditional eye creams.
+Who should use it: people who have puffy under-eyes and hate traditional eye creams